dr-matt-smith/unity-cookbook-2018-ch09-3danim-Private/__content.md

 <!-- ******************************* -->
 <!-- ******************************* -->

-# Creating a game with the 3D Gamekit
+# Creating geometry with Probuilder

-A collection of Unity 3D tools has been combined to become the Unity 3D GameKit.
-In this recipe we'll create xxx  etc.
+A recent addition to the 3D Unity tools is Probuilder, which allows you to create and manipulate geometry inside the Unity Editor.
+Much more powerful than the existing Terrain editor, Probuilder allows you to create 3D Primitives, and then manipulate them, e.g. by extruding, or moving Vertices, Edges or Faces, and then painting with colors, or Texturing with Materials.

+In this recipe we'll create some Geometry that might be useful for an original game, or to add to a 3DGamekit Scene (such as worked with in the recipe following this one).

 <!-- ******************************* -->
 <!-- ******************************* -->